SCLBD/DeepfakeBench/README.md

 After running the above line, you will obtain the json files for each dataset in the [`./preprocessing/dataset_json`](./preprocessing/dataset_json/) folder.
 The rearranged structure organizes the data in a hierarchical manner, grouping videos based on their labels and data splits (*i.e.,* train, test, validation).
 Each video is represented as a dictionary entry containing relevant metadata, including file paths, labels, compression levels (if applicable), *etc*.

+### Pretrained Weights

+<a href="#top">[Back to top]</a>

+To run the training code, you should first download the pretrained weights for the corresponding backbones.
+You can download them from [Link](https://github.com/SCLBD/DeepfakeBench/releases/download/v1.0.0/pretrained.zip).
+After downloading, you need to put all the weights files into the folder [`./training/pretrained/`](./training/pretrained/).

 ### Training